hefajuddin/Contex_Based_QA/README.md

 3. Run cmd on your project directory and execute the project using following command- python app.py

-4. When server will run on http://127.0.0.1:5000/, ensure that this port is not ruunig now
+4. When server will run on http://127.0.0.1:5000/, ensure that this port is not runnig in another instance

 5. Go to browser, hit http://127.0.0.1:5000/ now UI is displaying

-6. Input any question on your given context into input box and click on 'Send' now you will get an answer
+6. Input any question on your given context into input box and hit enter now you will get an answer